 As a member of the Fuji Pro Talent Team, Mark is well versed in both film and digital photography formats, including post production digital work flow and Adobe Photoshop.
 He has led the Nikon sponsored L.L.
 Bean Outdoor Discovery School Big Moose Photography Getaway Weekends each June in upstate Maine as well as photography workshop/tours for the Great American Photography Workshops in the Fall.
 He was named Maine Sportsman Artisit of the Year and has served as an instructor for Baxter State Park’s Maine Youth Wilderness Leadership Program.
 Mark uses Nikon D300 and D3s series digital cameras and various lenses ranging from 14mm – 600mm, combined with Gitzo tripods, Really Right Stuff and Wimberley heads.

-Anita Mueller is an avid kayaker and Bird photographer.
-Her images are available for sale at Moose Prints Galley as well as numerous resellers throughout the Katahdin Region.
-She leads photography workshops in the Katahdin Region of Maine with partner Mark Picard and offers Maine photography workshops exclusively for women.
-Anita enjoys helping others learn new photography skills and enjoys helping emerging professionals with business related support.
-With a background in both interior design and retail management she manages the day-to-day activities, merchandising and marketing for the Mark Picard Wildlife Photography and Moose Prints Gallery and Gifts brands from Millinocket, Maine.
+Anita Mueller is an avid flat water kayaker, professional wildlife photographer, photography workshop leader and nature guide in the Katahdin Region of Maine.
+She owns Moose Prints Gallery in Millinocket, Maine with partner Mark Picard.
+Anita specializes in Bird photography and other wildlife.
+She enjoys helping others learn new photography skills and enjoys helping emerging professionals with business related support.
+When not in the field she manages the day-to-day operations, merchandising and marketing for the Mark Picard Wildlife Photography and Moose Prints Gallery and Gifts brands from Millinocket, Maine.
+Her images are available for sale at Moose Prints Gallery as well as numerous re-sellers throughout Maine.